Ome Noryo Fireworks Festival

 First held in 1948 to mark the launch of Toei Bus service in the Ome region, this fireworks display is recommended for those who want to escape the crowds at Tokyo's big-name alternatives.
 The 'falling fire' pyrotechnic effect is impressive (and loud!), but the real highlight is when the nearby Nagayama Hill is lit up by a massive fountain of bursting colours inspired by flowers.

-For the best views, a ticketed viewing area is available at Ome City Daiichi Elementary School and the nearby TCN sports field facility, with prices starting at ¥1,000 per entry.
-You can make your bookings online in advance, until August 1.
-While paid seating areas at TCN sports field are now sold out, standing seat tickets to the Ome City Daiichi Elementary School field (¥1,000) are still available.
+For the best views, a ticketed viewing area is available at Ome City Daiichi Elementary School and the nearby TCN sports field facility, with prices starting at ¥2,500 per entry.
+You can make your bookings online in advance, from July 5 to July 31.
+For the best bang for the buck, we recommend viewing the show nearby for free or purchasing standing seat tickets at the Ome City Daiichi Elementary School field (¥1,000), as more seats are typically available there.

 Details